-Figure 1: The delta-quaternions from each camera have been converted to spacecraft frame, binned to 1 minute and 1 hour, and averaged across cameras.
+Figure 1: The delta-quaternions from each camera have been converted to spacecraft frame, binned to 1 minute and 1 hour.
+The figure for Sector 52 only shows quaternions from Camera 4.
 Long-term trends (such as those caused by differential velocity aberration) have also been removed.
 The $\Delta X/\Delta Y$ directions represent offsets along the the detectors' rows/columns, while the ΔZ direction represents spacecraft roll.